 People seeking to file a lawsuit may have to prove they received a Synvisc-One injection from the recalled lot between Oct.
 25, 2017, and Dec.
 11, 2017.

 Synvisc-One injuries are generally related to infections caused by the bacterial contamination.

-People are just beginning to file lawsuits over contaminated Synvisc-One syringes.
-So there have been no large settlements or large verdicts yet.
-But there have been similar cases involving contaminated syringes in recent years.
+People are just beginning to file lawsuits over contaminated Synvisc-One syringes, so there have been no large settlements or large verdicts.

 In 2001, the FDA warned Genzyme about problems at its Ridgefield, New Jersey, plant.
 The company made an earlier version of Synvisc at the time.